 The thing I like most about buttercream flowers is that these pretty cake decoration can be put together fairly fast as compared to gum paste or fondant flowers.
 And their "freezing" time (I'll explain later why these flowers require freezing time) is not as long as the drying time required for gum paste flowers.

-How to Pipe Simple Buttercream Flowers - Step by step guide
+How to Pipe Simple Buttercream Flowers - Step by Step Tutorial

 These were the supplies I used to make the simple buttercream flowers:

-Buttercream - the best consistency for flower piping is medium to stiff.
+- Buttercream - the best consistency for flower piping is medium to stiff.
 I used my buttercream recipe and though it was of medium consistency, the piping went well.
-If you find it difficult to pipe in this consistency, you can add more icing sugar (please add a little at a time) until you reach the desired consistency for the buttercream.
-Also for the flowers on this page, I made them in 2 colors, one in dark blue (to achieve this color, I used Americolor navy blue for the most part and mixed some royal blue and a very very tiny hint of black) and the other in turquoise (I used Americolor turquoise).
+If you find it difficult to pipe in this consistency, you can add more icing sugar.
+However, please add the sugar in small increments.
+Add until you reach the desired consistency for the buttercream.
+Also, for the flowers on this page, I made them in 2 colors, one in dark blue.
+To achieve the dark blue color, I used Americolor navy blue for the most part.
+To this, I mixed some royal blue and a very light hint of black.
+The other color is turquoise and for this color, I used Americolor Turquoise.

-Parchment squares - this is basically parchment paper that has been cut into squares of approximately 2 inches by 2 inches square
+- Parchment squares - these are basically parchment paper that has been cut into squares of approximately 2 inches by 2 inches square

 And this was how I piped the flowers, step by step:

-To pipe the petals, place the bottom of the tip in the centre of the flower nail and simply rotate the top of the tip (while gently squeezing the piping bag) in a circular motion until you get the shape of a petal.
+- To pipe the petals, place the bottom of the tip in the center of the flower nail.
+Simply rotate the top of the tip (while gently squeezing the piping bag) in a circular motion until you get the shape of a petal.
 Lift the tip.
 This is how the first petal should look like:

-The third petal.
+- The third petal.
 See the numbering?
-I have rotated the flower nail such that the last petal is always rotated to the left to give room for the next petal to be piped at an angle that is comfortable for me to pipe (I am right handed so I rotate the flower nail in an anti clockwise motion.
-I suppose those who are left handed might not find this very comfortable and I am guessing that they would rotate the flower nail in a clock wise motion)
+I have rotated the flower nail such that the last petal is always rotated to the left to give room for the next petal to be piped at an angle that is comfortable for me to pipe.
+I am right-handed so I rotate the flower nail in an anti-clockwise motion.
+Those who are left-handed might not find this very comfortable.
+And I am guessing that they would rotate the flower nail in a clockwise motion)

-To place the flowers on the cake, I peeled off the parchment squares (had to do this quickly before the buttercream became too soft) and used a spatula to lift and place them on the cake.
+- To place the flowers on the cake, I peeled off the parchment squares.
+I had to do this quickly before the buttercream became too soft.
+And I used a spatula to lift and place them on the cake.
 I used a spatula to transfer the flowers because the heat from my fingers was crushing the petals before they landed on the cake!